jiajunzhuchris/jiajunzhuchris.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me
 Nice to meet you!
-I am Jiajun ZHU (朱家骏), an undergraduate student at Chu Kochen Honors College of **Zhejiang University**, majoring in **Computer Science and Technology** (GPA: 3.87/4.00).
-During my undergraduate studies, I have been supervised by [Prof. Yingcai Wu](http://www.ycwu.org/) and [Dr. Di Weng](https://dwe.ng/en/about/) in [ZJU IDG Lab](https://zjuidg.org/) since July 2023.
-And I have collaborated with [Dr. Xinhuan Shu](https://shuxinhuan.github.io/).
-From July 2025, I'll undertake a multi-month visiting internship at [HKUST VisLab](http://vis.cse.ust.hk/index.html), supervised by [Prof. Huamin Qu](http://www.huamin.org/).
+I am Jiajun ZHU (朱家骏), a senior undergraduate student at Chu Kochen Honors College, **Zhejiang University**, majoring in **Computer Science and Technology**.

-My previous main research direction was HCI, NLP Interface Design and Visualization in Data Science. **I'm exploring scientific cooperation opportunities all the time.
-Open to chat!**
+My research focuses on **LLM-based Agents, Human-AI Collaboration, and Visual Analytics**.
+Specifically, I explore **UI Agents** operating in complex production environments (e.g., Browser-use) and the self-verification loop of code-generation agents.
+I have published first-authored papers at top-tier venues including **UIST (CCF-A)** and **IEEE VIS (CCF-A)** .

+Currently, I am wrapping up a visiting internship at **HKUST VisLab**, supervised by Prof. Huamin Qu.
+I have been working with Prof. Yingcai Wu and Dr. Di Weng at **ZJU IDG Lab** since 2023.

+**Looking ahead:** I have received a full Ph.D. scholarship offer from **HKUST** (starting Fall 2026), where I will continue my research under the supervision of Prof. Jun Han and Prof. Huamin Qu. **I am available for a research internship from April to August 2026** and open to long-term collaborations bridging academia and industry.

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->